Copytrack.com False Claims – *In Progress*

 10. Did you pay?
 Regardless of if it was a valid or invalid claim.
 I also want to explore if they may have gotten money on images that do not belong to their clients.(This is optional, but I feel this is an important detail)

-Complaints that offer bad advice or false information will not be added
+Complaints that link to bad advice or false information will not be added

-Here is an example of what a valid copyright claim would NOT look like:
+Here is an example of what a valid copyright claim would looks like:

 Copyright image used on my site and now someone contacted me and said i should pay them $180 for the damage i did.
 HELP PLEASE